LogtalkDotOrg/logtalk3/manuals/sources/faq/portability.rst

 if possible, the use of platform or compiler dependent code to a small number of objects with clearly defined protocols.
-You may also use Logtalk support for conditional compilation to compile different entity or predicate definitions depending on the back-end Prolog compiler being used.
+You may also use Logtalk support for conditional compilation to compile different entity or predicate definitions depending on the backend Prolog compiler being used.

 .. _faq_portability_os: